arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 <%= img_original("ruby-honeybadger-resque-slow/load.png") %>

 The load was often between `0.2 - 0.4`.
 For 2 CPU machines with 4 resque jobs running on each of them.
-In the moment when they should be processing like crazy thousands of queued jobs.
-So that sounded ridiculously low.
+In the moment when they should be processing, like crazy, thousands of queued jobs.
+So that sounded _ridiculously low_.

 We started watching resque logs which show when a job is taken and when it's done.
 I was able to see jobs being processed normally one by one and then a moment later things stopped.
 A job was done but next job was not taken and started.